apache/echarts-doc/README.md

 ### Document Embedded Examples

+This is the embedded example that can be opened by clicking "try it" and then appears on the right side of the doc page.

 Declare the base echarts options (`ExampleBaseOption`), whose scope is each echarts component or series.
 A `ExampleBaseOption` can be shared by multiple options. e.g.,
 ```md